Sollace/UserScripts/README.md

-FimFiction-UserScripts
+UserScripts
 ===================
-A common repository for all smaller scripts written for [fimfiction.net](http://www.fimfiction.net)
+A common repository for all smaller scripts